 That was State Farm’s answer to that question.
 The answer to this question varied from insurance company to insurance.
 Some allowed up to one without any increases on insurance premiums while other allowed up to two roommates without any increases.

 All insurance companies stated along the line that anymore than two roommates would increase your insurance premiums — a situation that I will never be in because my townhouse only has two bedrooms.
-If you do own a 4 or 5 bedroom house and are planning to rent out 3 or 4 rooms, it is to your advantage to be honest with your insurance company rather than being denied coverage for having roommates renting rooms from you.
+If you do own a 4 or 5 bedroom house and are planning to rent out 3 or 4 rooms, it is to your advantage to be honest with your insurance company rather than being denied coverage.

 What happens if the renter/roommate is related to me, do they still need renters insurance?